 To: All Members and Interested Community Groups

-The Bank offers a number of valuable tools and resources designed to help our members and their community partners build strong and vibrant communities.
-We invite you to learn more about the support we provide for targeted community lending and affordable housing and economic development in Arizona, California, Nevada, and other regions our members serve.
+The Bank offers a number of valuable tools and resources designed to help our members and their community partners build and shape strong, vibrant communities.
+We encourage you to learn more about the support we provide for targeted community lending and affordable housing and economic development in Arizona, California, Nevada, and other regions our members serve.

 Individual Development and Empowerment Account (IDEA) Program